Do you get lost looking at the hundreds of heating lamp options for reptiles?

 For leopard geckos, it doesn’t seem to cause a problem.
 However, if you’re nervous, don’t use it.

-Remember, no heat lamp should replace a heating mat for leopard geckos.
+Remember, no heat lamp should replace a heat mat for leopard geckos.

 They MUST have heat rising from the ground to absorb the heat properly.